markbasiliano/cpnt-201-lab-4/food-recipes.md

 4. Season with salt and pepper to taste.
 5. Top each toasted baguette slice with the tomato mixture.

+### Salad Rolls

+Ingredients:
+- Thin rice noodles
+- Butter lettuce
+- Red cabbage (or green cabbage)
+- Carrot
+- Cucumber
+- Jalapeño (skip if you’re very sensitive to spice)
+- Green onion, cilantro and mint

+Instructions:
+1. Start by placing a few pieces of lettuce about one-third from the bottom of the circular wrapper.
+The width of your fillings will determine the width of the spring roll.
+You want to leave a couple inches open on the two sides for wrapping purposes.
+2. Then, add the remaining ingredients.
+The exact order doesn’t matter much.
+Just pile them on top, making sure to take up the proper width.
+It’s ok if the fillings spill upward.
+I try to leave the top one-third of the wrapper open for wrapping.
+3. Gently pull the bottom of the wrapper up and over the lower portion of the filling.
+Try to keep the fillings compact as you roll upwards, just until the fillings are enveloped.
+4. Pull each side over to enclose the filling.
+Continue wrapping upward until your spring roll is fully wrapped!

 ## Entrees
 ### Spaghetti and Meatballs